Steve Scalise withdraws bid for House speaker

 "There were people that told me they were fine with me three days ago, who were moving the goalposts and making up...reasons why, that had nothing to do ... they were saying ... there were games being played, and I said, 'I'm not gonna be a part of it,'" Scalise said.

 What Republicans do next is unclear.
 Without a nominee, Speaker Pro Tempore Patrick McHenry remains in place with limited powers.
-Some Republicans have already left town, but a large number of GOP lawmakers are still in the conference meeting to try to figure out how to move forward
+Some Republicans have already left town, but a large number of GOP lawmakers are still in the conference meeting to try to determine how to move forward.

-Whoever is nominated by the House Republicans must receive at least 217 votes in the full House in order to secure the position.
+With all Democrats expected to vote against the nominee, they would need 217 Republican votes in the full House to secure the position.

 Scalise faced an uphill battle in getting the necessary votes, with at least 16 Republican representatives, including several of Jordan's supporters, indicating they would not be voting for him.